-Travellers usually pay a deposit of around 25 per cent when booking a package holiday.
+In Europe, travellers usually pay a deposit of 20 to 30 percent when booking a package holiday.
 Why is that?
-Tour operators pay for flight and hotel capacities many months in advance to reliably offer travellers attractive deals.
+Tour operators pay for flight and hotel capacities many months in advance to ensure optimum occupancy and reliably offer travellers attractive deals.
 In the winter months, many hotels are closed as they use money from the tour operators to modernise their hotels for the upcoming season.
 Also, TUI pays the local travel agencies an initial portion of the commission as soon as the trip is sold.
 Medium-sized travel agencies also benefit from the current process.
 Any bans or restrictive regulations on prepayments would negatively impact prices, product variety and quality.

-Insolvency protection
+Insolvency protection applies